 - arrange for someone else to buy, sell or dispose of waste

-You can register for a waste carrier licence at GOV.UK.
+You can register for a waste carrier licence on the Government's website.

 Check if a business or individual has a waste carrier licence